-Nestled between two mountain ranges the isolated, slate-grey village of Patterdale can only be reached by Kirkstone Pass to the south or alongside Ullswater to the North.
-Legend has it that in the 15th century St. Patrick, having been marooned on Duddon Sands, walked 30 miles overland to this valley and gave Patterdale it's acient name of St. Patricks dale.
+Nestled between two mountain ranges the isolated, slate-grey village of Patterdale can only be reached by Kirkstone pass to the South or along side Ullswater to the North.
+Legend has it that in the 5th century St. Patrick, having been marooned on Duddon Sands, walked 30 miles overland to this valley and gave Patterdale it's acient name of St. Patricks dale.